Vim Registers and Multiple Windows: Enhance Your Productivity

 Types of Registers

-• Unnamed Register (""): The default register used for most operations.
+): The default register used for most operations. - Numbered Registers (

-• Named Registers ("a-z): Allow you to store text explicitly.
-For example, "ay yanks text into register a.
+): Allow you to store text explicitly.
+For example,"ay

 Using Registers